-6.4.2.1 Configuring the The following example describes a sequence of how to auto-configure a link for Link for GFC Operation GFC operation after the link has been initialized: 1.
-Host sets a software GFC initialization time $= 0$.
-2. Disable reassembly coprocessor by setting $RSM_CTRL0(RSM_EN) = 0$.
-3. Set the framer chip to pass unassigned cells.
-4. Enable the GFC link interrupt (GFC_LINK) by setting HOST_IMASK0 $(EN_GFC_LINK) = 1.$ 5.
-Read HOST_ISTAT0 register twice to clear it.
-6. Enable the reassembly coprocessor and set the GFC initialization timer to some user-assigned value.
-7. Upon occurrence of an interrupt and before the GFC initialization timer expires, read HOST_ISTAT0.
+6.4.2.1 Configuring the Link for GFC Operation

+The following example describes a sequence of how to auto-configure a link for GFC operation after the link has been initialized:

+- 1. Host sets a software GFC initialization timer = 0. - 2.
+Disable reassembly coprocessor by setting RSM_CTRL0(RSM_EN) = 0. - 3.
+Set the framer chip to pass unassigned cells. - 4.
+Enable the GFC link interrupt (GFC_LINK) by setting HOST_IMASK0 (EN_GFC_LINK) = 1. - 5.
+Read HOST_ISTAT0 register twice to clear it. - 6.
+Enable the reassembly coprocessor and set the GFC initialization timer to some user-assigned value. - Upon occurrence of an interrupt and before the GFC initialization timer expires, read HOST_ISTATO.
 If GFC_LINK is a logic high, continue.
-If the timer expires before GFC_LINK is detected, do not enable the link for GFC processing.
-8. Set SEG_CTRL(SEG_GFC) to a logic high.
-9. Set the GFCn bit(s) in the SCH_PRI register to enable the appropriate priority queue(s) for GFC-controlled operation.

-headers set to the value of 0001.
+If the timer expires before GFC_LINK is detected, do not enable the link for GFC processing. - 8.
+Set SEG_CTRL(SEG_GFC) to a logic high. - 9.
+Set the GFCn bit(s) in the SCH_PRI register to enable the appropriate priority queue(s) for GFC-controlled operation. - 10.
+Set the framer chip to generate unassigned cells with GFC field in cell headers set to the value of 0001.